 Local news from the Central England Region

-As the new Regional Director for Central England I would like to welcome you to the first of our new bi-monthly updates from Central England Regional Office.
+As the DofE’s new Regional Director for Central England, I would like to welcome you to the first of our bi-monthly updates.

-Our aim is to let you know about some of the inspiring work that is taking place as part of the delivery of the DofE.
-From surfers in Suffolk to gardeners in Norfolk and from donations in Birmingham to Real Tennis in Cambridge!
+Our aim is to let you know about some of the inspiring activities that are taking place at Licensed Organisations as part of their delivery of DofE programmes – from surfers in Suffolk to gardeners in Norfolk, from donations in Birmingham to Real Tennis in Cambridge.

-As our first issue, we are looking to see if this is something which will be relevant and interesting to you all.
-So please do share your thoughts with us and let us know what you’d like to see in the issues moving forward by emailing [email protected]
+As this is our first issue, we want to find out if the content in this newsletter is relevant and interesting to you all.
+So please share your thoughts with us and let us know what you’d like to see in the issues moving forward by emailing [email protected].

-We hope you enjoy our good news stories and we look forward to hearing from you.
+We hope you enjoy reading our news stories and look forward to hearing from you.